 4. Virtual Korean keyboards

-Virtual keyboard are online keyboards you can use with your web browser.
+Korean virtual keyboard is any online keyboards which you can use with only the help of your web browser.
 They are convenient if you don’t want to go trough trouble of setting up the keyboard on your device, or you need the keyboard rarely.
+You simply click with your mouse on the letters you need, one by one.
 Here are links to some of them:

 5. Type Korean using Romanization